choongryulyang/DRIPs.m/README.md

-# Dynamic Multidimensional Rational Inattention
+# Dynamic Rational Inattention

-Replication codes for Afrouzi and Yang (2019): "Dynamic Rational Inattention and the Phillips Curve".
+Afrouzi and Yang (2019): "Dynamic Rational Inattention and the Phillips Curve".

 Note: **major update** on October 7, 2019.